HTTPWorkshop/httpworkshop.github.io/index.md

 possibly with presentations, or just open discussion.
 There will be plenty of unstructured time for "hallway" discussions, as well as social events.

-There is a **200 Euro** fee for participation to cover costs; lunch, drinks and snacks will be included.

 ## Want to Come?